Riley Greene Player Props: Tigers vs. Giants

 Riley Greene At The Plate

-- Greene leads Detroit with a slugging percentage of .365, fueled by three extra-base hits.
+- Greene has an OPS of .652, fueled by an OBP of .295 and a team-best slugging percentage of .357 this season.

-- In nine of 13 games this season (69.2%), Greene has reached base via hit, and that includes multiple hits twice.
+- In 10 of 14 games this year (71.4%), Greene has reached base safely via hit, and that includes multiple hits twice.

-- He has gone deep in one of 13 games, and in 1.8% of his plate appearances.
+- He has hit a home run in one of 14 games, and in 1.6% of his plate appearances.

-- Greene has driven in a run in three games this year (23.1%), including one multiple-RBI game.
+- In three games this season, Greene has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.